NXP/pmt/README.md

  - oyaml

 The installation of all dependencies can be done by:
- - pip3 install -r requirements.txt
+ - pip3 install -r requirements_linux.txt
  - sudo apt install python3-pyqt5 libftdi1-dev

 ### Windows: